unluckyjori/Interior-Title-Cards/README.md

 # Interior Title Cards Mod for Lethal Company

-This mod displays a title card when players enter the facility interior area in Lethal Company.e
+This mod displays a title card when players enter the facility interior area in Lethal Company.

 ## Features